Terminating an Overfunded Pension Plan? Who Gets the Excess?

 A Possibility That’s Always Available

-It is always possible to allocate all of the excess assets among participants in a nondiscriminatory way that meets all applicable law.
+It is always possible to allocate all of the excess assets among participants in a nondiscriminatory way that meets all applicable laws.
 A plan amendment is necessary to provide for these higher benefits.

 You may know at the outset of terminating your plan that there will be excess assets.
 On the other hand, a surplus may come as a surprise.
-Even if a pension plan is underfunded at the time the termination process officially begins, it is possible that the plan becomes overfunded during the approximate 12 month time period to terminate the plan.
-In this scenario, the plan sponsor will have to address what to do with the excess assets.
+Even if a pension plan is underfunded at the time the termination process officially begins, it is possible that the plan becomes overfunded during the approximate 12-month time period to terminate the plan.
+In this scenario, the employer will have to address what to do with the excess assets.

 This information is provided solely for educational purposes and is not to be construed as investment, legal or tax advice.
 Prior to acting on this information, we recommend that you seek independent advice specific to your situation from a qualified investment/legal/tax professional.